 Here at iGMS, we help thousands of hosts manage their listings, and we stay in close communication with our customers.
 We asked our Superhost customers to share their tips and tricks for perfect Airbnb etiquette to ensure a successful vacation rental business:

 The best step to take in encouraging good etiquette is to be clear and upfront about your rules.
-You should include a copy of your house rules in your Airbnb listing and Airbnb welcome book.
+You should include a copy of your house rules in your Airbnb listing and Airbnb welcome book or welcome letter.
 You should send any special requests to your guest in an Airbnb message.
 Check to confirm that your guests did read them too.
 Be sure to also include clear instructions for how to use any appliances on your property.

 If you make your rules clear, then misunderstandings will be less likely to happen.